 - vascular surgery (rarely undertaken).

-The first approach is to treat the underlying cause if one has been identified, or if not, to use treatments to promote a better erection.
+The first approach is to treat the underlying cause if one is identified.
+If no underlying cause is found, treatments to directly restore erectile function are used.

 There are many treatments aimed at restoring erectile function.
 These can be grouped according to their level of invasiveness, being:

 Doctors usually start with the least invasive treatment, such as tablets.
 If that doesn’t work, they may suggest more complicated injection treatments or surgery.

 Non-invasive treatments for erectile dysfunction

 - treating the underlying cause such as disease or depression